aerithnetzer/biblatex-transformer/article/main.md

 ### Analysis

-All language models were tested using the Ollama@OllamaOllama2025 toolkit using the Quest@QuestHighPerformanceComputing supercomputing cluster at Northwestern University, running in a singularity container.@kurtzerSingularityScientificContainers2017 Testing of all models took 14 hours to complete on two NVIDIA A100 Graphical Processing Units, one node with eight cores, and 128 gigabytes of memory.[^1] [^2] All code was written in python using an Anaconda environment to aid in reproducible deployments of this code.
+All language models were tested using the Ollama[@OllamaOllama2025] toolkit using the Quest [@QuestHighPerformanceComputing] supercomputing cluster at Northwestern University, running in a singularity container.[@kurtzerSingularityScientificContainers2017] Testing of all models took 14 hours to complete on two NVIDIA A100 Graphical Processing Units, one node with eight cores, and 128 gigabytes of memory.[^1][^2] All code was written in python using an Anaconda environment to aid in reproducible deployments of this code.

 We used the plain text citation given by the CrossRef API as a ground truth to which